Akiva-Cohen/BinaryTeacher/README.md

 this project converts between binary, decimal, and hexadecimal automatically, and also lets you increment all 3 at once.

 demo at: binaryteacher.pages.dev

+the demo may or may not work on firefox